shilliathecreator/Sigma/README.md

   TO BE USED FOR EDUCATIONAL PURPOSES ONLY
 </p>

-The use of the Omega is COMPLETE RESPONSIBILITY of the END-USER.
+The use of the Sigma is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
 Please read [LICENSE](LICENSE).